se-edu/se-book/principles/liskovSubstitutionPrinciple/q-tick-trueFalse.md

 True.

 Explanation: If the subclass is more restrictive than the parent class, code that worked with the parent class may not work with the child class.
-Hence, the substitutability does not exist and LSP has been violated.
+Hence, the substitutability does not exist and LSP is violated.

 </div>
 </question>